Beto O'Rourke: Guns

 In a September 19, 2019, Democratic presidential debate, O'Rourke again called for a mandatory buyback of assault weapons saying "Hell yes, we're going to take your AR-15, your AK-47."
-Democratic Senator Chris Coons of Delaware lamented on CNN that O'Rourke's stance could haunt Democrats, because "that clip will be played for years at Second Amendment rallies with organizations that try to scare people by saying, 'Democrats are coming for your guns.
+Democratic senator Chris Coons of Delaware lamented on CNN that O'Rourke's stance could haunt Democrats, because "that clip will be played for years at Second Amendment rallies with organizations that try to scare people by saying, 'Democrats are coming for your guns.

-On May 25, 2022, O'Rourke confronted Texas Governor Greg Abbott during a press conference about the Robb Elementary School shooting that had occurred the day before and told the governor, "You are doing nothing.
+On May 25, 2022, O'Rourke confronted Texas governor Greg Abbott during a press conference about the Robb Elementary School shooting that had occurred the day before and told the governor, "You are doing nothing.
 You are offering up nothing.
 You said this was not predictable.
 This was totally predictable when you choose not to do anything."
 The confrontation received a mixed response from the crowd.
-Senator Ted Cruz told O'Rourke to "sit down" while Uvalde Mayor Don MacLaughlin shouted at him and accused him of being a "sick son of a bitch" and making the tragedy a "political issue".
-O'Rourke left the room accompanied by security guards and continued his remarks outside the building, criticizing Governor Abbott for not funding mental health services and for opposing gun regulations.
+Senator Ted Cruz told O'Rourke to "sit down" while Uvalde Mayor Don McLaughlin shouted at him and accused him of being a "sick son of a bitch" and making the tragedy a "political issue".
+O'Rourke left the room, escorted by security guards, and continued his remarks outside the building, criticizing Governor Abbott for not funding mental health services and for opposing gun regulations.
 The New York Times described the confrontation as a "political gamble" that received criticism from both Republicans and some Democrats.

 O'Rourke has since shifted his views on guns and disavowed his comments on a mandatory assault rifle buyback program stating that he is "not interested in taking anything from anyone" and committed to "defending the second amendment".